sstradling/RoughSwiftUI/README.md

 ## Performance

-RoughSwift uses internal caching to optimize rendering performance:
+RoughSwiftUI uses a **native Swift generator engine** for optimal performance - no JavaScript bridge or JavaScriptCore required.
+The engine also employs internal caching to further optimize rendering:

-- **Generator caching**: Generators are cached by canvas size, avoiding repeated JavaScript context calls when the view size hasn't changed.
+- **Generator caching**: Generators are cached by canvas size, avoiding repeated allocations when the view size hasn't changed.
-- **Drawing caching**: Generated drawings are cached by drawable + options, avoiding repeated rough.js computations for the same shapes.
+- **Drawing caching**: Generated drawings are cached by drawable + options, avoiding repeated computations for the same shapes.

 The caches are automatically managed and evict old entries when capacity is reached.